antmicro/jetson-orin-baseboard/README.md

 ## Overview

-This project contains open hardware design files for a baseboard supporting NVIDIA Jetson Orin Nano and Jetson Orin NX System on Modules (SoMs).
+This project contains open hardware design files for a baseboard supporting [NVIDIA Jetson Orin series](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/jetson-orin/) of System on Modules (SoMs) including Jetson Orin NX and Jetson Orin Nano.
 The board break-routes the typical I/O interfaces from the SoM.
 Additionally, it exposes an expansion connector which allows it to be integrated with external processing modules using PCIe or low-speed interfaces.